Silicon Valley's Finest Startups Set To Ride HKSTP Elevator Pitch Competition 2024 To Asia And The World Stage

-(MENAFN- Newsfile Corp) 72 global finalists to qualify from four regional semi-finals for the Hong Kong Grand Finale with possible US$5 million in venture funding, US$240,000 in cash prizes, plus partnership opportunities
+(MENAFN- Media OutReach Newswire) 72 global finalists to qualify from four regional semi-finals for the Hong Kong Grand Finale with possible US$5 million in venture funding, US$240,000 in cash prizes, plus partnership opportunities

 Silicon Valley is the first of four regional Elevator Pitch Competition 2024 (EPiC) Semi-Finals, with Stuttgart, Singapore and Hong Kong to follow.
 Hong Kong's leading incubator HKSTP aims to elevate the best startups across FinTech, PropTech and MobilityTech and fast track their journey to global success.
 EPiC will connect the HK and US innovation ecosystems, bridge global innovators through Hong Kong as a launchpad to Asia, Greater Bay and China market opportunities.

-Hong Kong, Hong Kong--(Newsfile Corp. - January 19, 2024) - Hong Kong Science and Technology Parks Corporation (HKSTP) successfully completed the first-ever Silicon Valley Elevator Pitch Competition 2024 (EPiC) Region Semi-Final on January 17 and 18, with 20 of the Valley's finest innovators, out of 127 local applicants, selected to fly to Hong Kong on 26 April 2024 for the EPiC 2024 Grand Finale.
+HONG KONG SAR - Media OutReach Newswire - 19 January 2024 - Hong Kong Science and Technology Parks Corporation (HKSTP) successfully completed the first-ever Silicon Valley Elevator Pitch Competition 2024 (EPiC) Region Semi-Final on January 17 and 18, with 20 of the Valley's finest innovators, out of 127 local applicants, selected to fly to Hong Kong on 26 April 2024 for the EPiC 2024 Grand Finale.

 A final 72 startups from around the world will be selected by judges from the regional semi-finals in Silicon Valley, Stuttgart, Singapore and Hong Kong to battle for a chance to secure US$5 million in venture funding, US$240,000 in cash prizes, plus partnership opportunities.
 The annual EPiC 2024 Grand Finale is taking place for the 8th time in Hong Kong and expected to feature 80% international finalists and 20% local Hong Kong finalists making it a truly global contest.